A quick guide to Palma de Mallorca: Spain’s best island city break?

 Palma de Mallorca is the main gateway to the Balearic Islands, and I was pretty shocked at just how large the airport is – this island is certainly no Spanish hidden gem.
 It is well served by budget and flag-carrying airlines from Europe and will soon start hosting direct flights from the USA.
 It’s a short drive from the city centre (expect to pay around €20 for a taxi) and is connected by the airport bus.

-The island hopping routes are shorter, but to and from the mainland, you can choose from various operators, some with day and some with night sailings.
-I paid €19 for an overnight sailing with GNV from Valencia and ended up napping on a couch with my sleeping bag.
-Waking up to the views of Palma Cathedral through the window at blue hour was particularly nice.
+An alternative is to arrive by ferry from Barcelona or Valencia.
+Various operators cover these routes to and from the mainland, both with day and night sailings.
+I paid €19 for an overnight sailing with GNV from Valencia and napped on a couch with my sleeping bag.
+Waking up to the views of Palma Cathedral through the window at blue hour was particularly special.

 Things to do in Palma de Mallorca